ednieuw/ESP32-C3-Clock-and-more/README.md

 <br />
 This ESP32-C3 program is able to connect to a NTP service on the internet and is attached to an ILI9314 display to print the time as text.
 The ILI9341 colour display is, around €10, very cheap but not very fast.
-For this clock it is not an issue<br />
+For this clock it is not an issue.
+When no connection is made the clock runs on the internal RTC but will drift.<br />
 Settings can be changed via
 Bluetooth on a phone or with a webpage in a browser. <br />
-In both cases no cloud
+No cloud
 service is used or needed to operate this clock.&nbsp;</p>
 <h2 style="width: 840px"><strong>Hardware</strong></h2>
 <p style="width: 840px" class="auto-style10"><strong>Materials<br />